simonholmes001/graph-to-graph/README.md

 ### Overview

-This project aims at re-writting the code found in https://github.com/wengong-jin/iclr19-graph2graph, which corresponds to Jin et al. ICLR 2019 (https://arxiv.org/abs/1812.01070)
+This project aims at rewriting the code found in https://github.com/wengong-jin/iclr19-graph2graph, which corresponds to Jin et al. ICLR 2019 (https://arxiv.org/abs/1812.01070)

 The goal is to obtain a repository for educational purposes with:
 1. the same functionality,